-emissions Absolute emissions Our estimate of the Bank's financed emissions as at 30 June 2020.
-Our calculations cover 87% of our drawn lending exposures, of which 80% is aligned with the PCAF Standard.
-Refer to the 2022 Climate Report for more information.
-GHG emissions, expressed in terms of weight of CO 2 (e.g. tCO 2) or weight of CO 2 equivalent (tCO 2 -e) for a given scope/s.
-Australian Carbon Credit Unit. for a given scope/s.
-Australian Carbon Credit Unit ACCU Australian Carbon Credit Onit.
-Event-driven risks, including increased severity of extreme weather events, such as cyclones, hurricanes, or floods.
+Term Definition 2020 financed emissions Our estimate of the Bank's financed emission drawn lending exposures, of which 80% is a Report for more information.
+Absolute emissions GHG emissions, expressed in terms of weig for a given scope/s.
+ACCU Australian Carbon Credit Unit.
+Acute physical risk Event-driven risks, including increased seve or floods.
 AEMO Australian Energy Market Operator.
-AEMO ISP Australian Energy Market Operator 2024 Integrated System Plan. avoided (tonnes Formula for calculating tonnes of CO 2 saved, grams/kilometres (average petrol or diesel vehicle emissions - average electric vehicle emissions) x average kilometres travelled per year x number of electric vehicles/1,000,000 (grams/tonnes).
-Energy used is sourced from NABERS website for base building.
-Emissions avoided is calculated by multiplying emissions target set out in CBI criteria and net lettable area and deducting the actual emissions of the base building.
-ANZSIC Australian and New Zealand Standard Industrial Classification (1993).
-The share of total GHG emissions of the borrower or investee that are allocated to the loan or investments.
-The arranging or lead management of primary market debt securities issuance.
-This does not include secondary trading of debt securities. - The variability among living organisms from all sources, including among other things, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems. and storage A process in which a relatively pure stream of carbon dioxide from industrial and energy-related sources is separated (captured), conditioned, compressed and transported to a storage location for long-term isolation from the atmosphere.
-Carbon capture A process in which carbon dioxide is captured.
-An emissions unit that is issued by a carbon crediting programme and represents an emission reduction or removal of greenhouse gases.
-Carbon credits are uniquely serialised, issued, tracked and cancelled by means of an electronic registry.
-The capture and secure storage of carbon dioxide from the atmosphere.
-In agriculture, this occurs via photosynthesis by trees and plants and into soils as a carbon sink. capital CBA share of total capital is calculated as the CBA drawn debt amount as a proportion of the total capital with each asset obtained from the GSSF Framework available at commbank.com.au/gssfframework .
-Cementitious Materials having the characteristics of cement.
-Chronic physical risk Long term shifts in climate patterns that may cause sea level rise or chronic heat waves.
-A customer who is relationship managed by the Group's Institutional Banking & Markets or Business Banking divisions with financing transactions \$5 million or greater.
-Climate Active is an ongoing partnership between the Australian Government and Australian businesses to drive voluntary climate action.
-Climate Active is the only government accredited carbon neutral certification scheme in Australia.
+AEMO ISP Australian Energy Market Operator 2024 In Annual GHGs avoided (tonnes of CO 2 -e) Formula for calculating tonnes of CO 2 save emissions - average electric vehicle emission electric vehicles/1,000,000 (grams/tonnes) Energy used is sourced from NABERS webs multiplying emissions target set out in CBI emissions of the base building.
+ANZSIC Australian and New Zealand Standard Indu Attribution factor or attribution share The share of total GHG emissions of the bo or investments.
+Bond facilitation The arranging or lead management of prim secondary trading of debt securities.
+Biodiversity The variability among living organisms from marine and other aquatic ecosystems and t diversity within species, between species a Carbon capture and storage A process in which a relatively pure stream is separated (captured), conditioned, compo- isolation from the atmosphere.
+Carbon capture A process in which carbon dioxide is captur Carbon credit An emissions unit that is issued by a carbor or removal of greenhouse gases.
+Carbon cre means of an electronic registry.
+Carbon sequestration The capture and secure storage of carbon d photosynthesis by trees and plants and into CBA share of total capital CBA share of total capital is calculated as the of the total capital with each asset obtained commbank.com.au/gssfframework.
+Cementitious Materials having the characteristics of cem Chronic physical risk Long term shifts in climate patterns that m Client A customer who is relationship managed by Banking divisions with financing transaction Climate Active Climate Active is an ongoing partnership be to drive voluntary climate action.
+Climate A certification scheme in Australia.